Onzetra Xsail (Nasal)

 Sumatriptan has caused serious side effects in some people, especially people who have heart or blood vessel disease.
-Be sure that you discuss with your doctor the risks of using this medicine as well as the benefits that it can have.
+Be sure that you discuss with your doctor the risks as well as the benefits of using this medicine.

 This medicine is available only with your doctor's prescription.

 Before using Onzetra Xsail

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of sumatriptan nasal powder and spray in the pediatric population.
 Use of Tosymra™ is not recommended in children.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of Tosymra™ in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving this medicine.

 Use of Imitrex® and Onzetra™ are not recommended in elderly patients with kidney problems, heart or blood vessel disease, or high blood pressure, and should not be used by elderly patients with liver problems.